ember-decorators/ember-decorators/packages/-ember-decorators/tests/dummy/app/pods/docs/stability-and-support/template.md

 should operate the same.

 Standard Typescript decorators will continue to work using their stage 1 transforms.
-Support will be phased out in `ember-decorators@v4`, along with support for stage 1 transforms in general.
+Support will be phased out in some time in the near future, along with support for stage 1 transforms in general.